blue bulletin from bcidaho

 the art of aging in placeGet preventive care

 Visiting your doctor every year for an annual wellness visit can help you stay on top of your health.
 Getting preventive care, such as flu or covid vaccines and cancer screenings, can also help you stay healthy by preventing illness or catching issues early.
-Keep your doctor updated by listing any long-term health challenges or changes to your health that you or your family members might have.
-Talk to your doctor about how these issues might affect your activities at home as you age.
-You should be prepared to change your home, if necessary.

 Avoid fall risks